lupyuen/lupyuen.github.io/src/auto2.md

 -   Touch Panel is __probably more important__ than the Accelerometer for most devs

-_How do we test the Touch Panel and the I2C Bus?_
+_How do we test the Touch Panel and I2C Bus?_

 TODO: LVGL Test App

+TODO: Not automated

 TODO: Our script sends the __lvgltest__ command to start